-STANDARDIZED WORKFLOW FOR COMPLETING PROJECT TASKS Learning Activities: Lecture and small group task.
-Learning Objectives: Trainees will learn: The steps needed to successfully complete each of their assigned tasks, The importance of complying with the standardized procedures, and How to respond to challenges to successfully completing the tasks in the workflow.
-Outcome Measure: In a small group, trainees will develop a list of possible barriers to completing the workflow and propose solutions.
+Learning activities: Lecture, small group task.

+Learning objective: Trainees will learn a) the steps needed to successfully complete each of their assigned tasks, b) the importance of complying with the standardized procedures, and c) how to respond to challenges to successfully completing the tasks in the workflow.

+Outcome measure: In a small group, trainees will develop a list of possible barriers to completing the workflow and propose solutions.
 Trainees will then present findings to the larger group.